vacp2p/rfc/content/docs/rfcs/56/README.md

 status: draft
 category: Standards Track
 tags: waku-application
-editor: Aaryamann Challani <aaryamann@status.im>
+description: Status Communities allow multiple users to communicate in a group chat.
+This is a key feature for the Status application.
+editor: Jimmy Debe <jimmy@status.im>
 contributors:
 - Andrea Piana <andreap@status.im>
+- Aaryamann Challani <aaryamann@status.im>
 ---

 # Abstract

-Describes how Status Communities allow multiple users to communicate in a group chat.
-This is a key feature for the Status application.
+This document describes the design of Status Communities over Waku v2, allowing for multiple users to communicate in a group chat.
+This is a key feature for the Status messaging app.

 # Background and Motivation

 The purpose of Status communities, as specified in this document, is allowing for large group chats.
 Communities can have further substructure, e.g. specific channels.

-Smaller group chats, on the other hand, are out of scope for this document and can be built over [55/STATUS-1TO1-CHAT](/spec/55).
+Smaller group chats, on the other hand, are out of scope for this document and can be built over [55/STATUS-1TO1-CHAT](https://rfc.vac.dev/spec/55/).
 We refer to these smaller group chats simply as "group chats", to differentiate them from Communities.

-For group chats based on [55/STATUS-1TO1-CHAT](/spec/55), the key exchange mechanism MUST be X3DH, as described in [53/WAKU2-X3DH](/spec/53/).
+For group chats based on [55/STATUS-1TO1-CHAT](https://rfc.vac.dev/spec/55/), the key exchange mechanism MUST be X3DH, as described in [53/WAKU2-X3DH](https://rfc.vac.dev/spec/53/).

 However, this method does not scale as the number of participants increases, for the following reasons -
 1. The number of messages sent over the network increases with the number of participants.